athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 2/Weak Mudwretch.md

     desc: "`pf2:1` (concentrate) Until it next acts, the mudwretch appears to be an ordinary puddle of mud.
 It has an automatic result of 20 on Deception checks to pass as a mud puddle and can make a fist Strike against a creature that walks onto the mud puddle as a reaction."

   - name: "Spew Mud"
-    desc: "`pf2:2` (primal) The mudwretch spews a 20-foot line of pressurized mud that deals 2d8 bludgeoning damage (DC 16 Reflex check save).
+    desc: "`pf2:2` (primal) The mudwretch spews a @Template[line|distance:20] of pressurized mud that deals 2d8 bludgeoning damage (DC 16 Reflex check save).
 On a critical failure, a creature also takes a -10-foot status penalty to its Speeds for 1 round.\n\nThe mudwretch can't Spew Mud again for 1d4 rounds."

   - name: "[[Bestiary Ability Glossary/Grab|Grab]]"
     desc: "`pf2:1`  "